What is the Like-Kind Exchange?

-Broadly there are 4 types of like-kind exchange namely simultaneous exchange, delayed exchange, reverse exchange and continuous or improvement exchange.
+Broadly there are 4 types of a like-kind exchange.
+Namely, simultaneous exchange, delayed exchange, reverse exchange, and continuous or improvement exchange.

 #1 – Simultaneous

-In this kind of exchange, the property being sold and the property being acquired are exchanged on the same day.
+In such cases, the property being sold and the property being acquired are exchanged on the same day.
 That means the transaction is closed on the same day.
 Further, there are three ways in which this simultaneous trade can also happen

 - Two-party trade swaps